NickCis/nckweb.com.ar/content/blog/you-dont-want-to-keep-all-of-your-eggs-in-one-basket-razzle-plugin/index.md

 export default render;
 ```

-Remember that the `App` component has device implementations, ie, some child components will have different implementations for desktop and mobile:
+Remember that the `App` component has device implementations, what is to say, some child components will have different implementations for desktop and mobile:

     src
     ├── index.js